 For those who've inadvertently turned on Driving Mode, the constant announcements of calls and messages can be very frustrating.
 Here's how you can turn it off.

 - 1Device Option Method

-- Click on ‘Hands Free Mode’, which will deactivate it.
+- Click on 'Hands-Free Mode', which will then deactivate it.

-Sometimes you will need to disable Text To Speech (TTS) entirely.
+Sometimes you need to disable Text To Speech entirely.

 If you've tried the above steps, and your Samsung phone still insists on talking, you can disable the Text To Speech engine entirely.
 While it is not the best solution, it does work.

-Edit Access settings on Galaxy S3 while in talkback mode
+Access Settings on Galaxy S3 While in Talkback Mode

 Instructions for those with visual difficulties.

-These instructions will assume you’re having difficulty reading your screen, and so will include as much detail as possible to better assist you.
+These instructions assume you're having difficulty reading your screen, and include as much detail as possible to better assist you.

-TalkBack mode changes the way that you interact with your device, invalidating the regular swipes and taps you usually would use.
+Talkback Mode changes the way that you interact with your device, invalidating the regular swipes and taps you would normally use.